X-Plane/xptools/src/WEDDocs/index.markdown

 -   “WED Airport” indicates a earth.wed.xml file is included in the pack and the scenery is ready for immediate editing in WED.
 -   “Airport” indicates there are one or more X‑Plane airport definitions included in the pack.
 But the contents of the scenery pack will need to be “imported” into WED before the contents are visible or editable in WED.
 -   If the middle column is empty, the pack may contain base mesh scenery, not editable by WED, or may be an empty pack / folder created by the “New” button.
 -   A “Library” usually only contains art asset definitions intended for use by other scenery packs.
-These packs are not editable in WED.
+These packs are usually not editable in WED.

 The third column is the name of the folder that holds the scenery pack or library.
 The name has no relevance to X-Plane or WED and can be changed any time without affecting the scenery packs functionality.